Beam-Connectivity/beam-connectivity.github.io/index.md

 layout: default
 ---

-We are the Beam Connectivity developers - Hello 👋🏼
+We are Beam Connectivity - Hello 👋🏼

-We are building a platform is called CVaaS - Connected Vehicle as a Service - and it's made up of: 1) hardware and software that runs on a vehicle, 2) a cloud platform on AWS, and 3) some mobile apps.
+We build a platform is called CVaaS - Connected Vehicle as a Service - and it's made up of: 1) hardware and software that runs on a vehicle, 2) a cloud platform on AWS, and 3) some mobile apps.
 Our platform architecture (and org architecture!) is focussed on three pillars:

 1. **Highly Performant** - Minimising the latency between vehicle ↔ cloud ↔ app, which in turn supercharges the User Experience.
 2. **Highly Secure** - Cyber security has never been more important and all indications are that the future will be even more hostile.